 In addition to working remotely, other work-study changes that are effective this fall include the requirement to submit detailed bi-weekly time logs at the end of each pay period that outline the work that was performed.
 There is also a new cap on the maximum number of hours that students may work each week.
 Schedules are now limited to a maximum of 15 hours per week.

-In order to potentially qualify for a Fall 2020 federal work-study award, students must:
+In order to potentially qualify for a Spring 2021 federal work-study award, students must:

 - Be eligible for federal student aid,